Mortgage: Basic concepts and legal regulation

-According to Anglo-American property law, a mortgage occurs when an owner (usually of a fee simple interest in realty) pledges his or her interest (right to the property) as security or collateral for a loan.
+According to Anglo-American property law, a mortgage occurs when an owner (usually of a fee simple / freehold interest in real property, but frequently leasehold in England and Wales) pledges his or her interest (right to the property) as security or collateral for a loan.
 Therefore, a mortgage is an encumbrance (limitation) on the right to the property just as an easement would be, but because most mortgages occur as a condition for new loan money, the word mortgage has become the generic term for a loan secured by such real property.

-As with other types of loans, mortgages have an interest rate and are scheduled to amortize over a set period of time, typically 30 years.
+As with other types of loans, mortgages have an interest rate and are scheduled to amortize over a set period of time, typically 30 years in the United States.
 All types of real property can be, and usually are, secured with a mortgage and bear an interest rate that is supposed to reflect the lender's risk.

 Mortgage lending is the primary mechanism used in many countries to finance private ownership of residential and commercial property (see commercial mortgages).
 Although the terminology and precise forms will differ from country to country, the basic components tend to be similar: